-Going through a divorce in Atlanta can be incredibly emotionally and financially challenging.
+Going through a divorce can be incredibly emotionally and financially challenging.
 When you and your spouse decide that it’s time to get a divorce, it’s essential that you hire a lawyer as soon as possible.
 Even when you and your spouse agree to have an amicable one, you still need a lawyer representing your best interests during the process.

-Founding Carter/Pilgrim attorney Amy M. Carter has helped many Atlanta-area clients work through their divorces.
+Founding Carter/Pilgrim attorney Amy M. Carter has helped many clients work through their divorces.
 Whether you anticipate your divorce to be amicable or contentious, she can help you navigate the process while fighting for your best interests.
-We recommend speaking to a skilled Atlanta family law lawyer before you file any papers or accept any agreements.
+We recommend speaking to a skilled family law lawyer before you file any papers or accept any agreements.
 Contact Carter/Pilgrim today to schedule your initial consultation.

 Achieving an Amicable Divorce in Georgia

 In an amicable divorce, spouses who are ready to end their marriage work together to navigate the process without hostility.
 Founding partner Amy M. Carter focuses her practice on divorces and child custody actions.
 She understands that divorces are a life-changing event.
 She is one of only a few lawyers in North Georgia to receive an invitation to the exclusive Amicable Divorce Network.

 During this process, both spouses still seek to protect their custody rights, property, and financial interests.
 Unlike in contentious divorces, the couple agrees to approach this with a willingness to compromise and keep an open mind.
 Those who want to seek amicable divorces should prepare as much as possible before the process begins.